seeknull/claudecode-remote/README.md

 ## What it does

-- Chat with Claude about your code projects through a browser
-- Claude can read, edit, and create files in your projects (with permission prompts)
-- View file diffs, git status, and tool activity in real-time
+Discovers all projects and sessions (conversations) from your local Claude Code history and surfaces them in a browser UI.

+Two types of sessions:

-- Browse and resume sessions started from the CLI or VS Code
+- **CLI Sessions** — read-only, real-time view of all Claude Code sessions running on your machine (started from CLI or VS Code)
-- Multiple sessions, multiple projects, multiple tabs — all supported
-- Password-protected access with JWT authentication
+- **Web Sessions** — fully interactive Claude Code sessions directly in the browser

 ## Privacy & security

 - **Everything runs locally on your machine.** No data is sent to any third-party server.
 Your code, sessions, and credentials never leave your device.
-- **No API keys needed in this project.** It uses your existing Claude Code CLI authentication.
+- **No API keys needed.** It uses your existing Claude Code CLI authentication.
 If `claude` works in your terminal, this works too.
 - **Password-protected.** Access is gated behind a password you set on first launch.
 Credentials are stored locally in `~/.claude-code-remote/`.

 ## Prerequisites